-16 detained after West Ham fans attacked in Prague
+16 held after attack on West Ham fans in Prague

 The final starts at 20:00 BST.

-One West Ham fan, who did not want to be named, said "a large group" of Italian fans attacked the Tek-ila Tek-ila bar in the city centre on Wednesday.
+Prague emergency service spokeswoman Jana Postova told AFP two people were treated at the scene and one was transported to hospital with a light head injury,

-He added: "About eight Italians walked past, swinging bands and chains.
+The fan added: "About eight Italians walked past, swinging bands and chains.
 Five minutes later, there was a big group that come down the road and attacked us."

-The fan said that one of his friends was "quite badly" hurt with a "massive cut" on his head.

-A 17-year-old witness said West Ham fans had "done nothing wrong" and Fiorentina supporters "were throwing flares and firecrackers."
+A 17-year-old witness, speaking to PA News, said West Ham fans had "done nothing wrong" and Fiorentina supporters "were throwing flares and firecrackers".